NTIG-Uppsala/Bengans-Biluthyrning/README.md

 # Definition of Done

-- Unless everyone present has worked togheter, the remaining people must check the task before it can be considered done.
+- Unless everyone present has worked together, the remaining people must check the task before it can be considered done.

 - Code must pass all relevant tests and code validation.